smenjas/educational-content/computers.md

 ### Desktops & Laptops
 Desktop and laptop computers (sometimes called workstations) are designed for a person to use directly.
-They almost alwasy include a keyboard and a pointing device.
+They almost always include a keyboard and a pointing device.
 Sometimes they have touchscreens, but not always.
-They use a graphical user interface (GUI) called WIMP: Windows, Icons, Mouse, Pointer.
+They use style of graphical user interface (GUI) called WIMP (Windows, Icons, Menus, Pointer).
 They also have command line interfaces (CLIs), which are very useful for programming and interacting with servers.

 ### Smartphones
 Smartphones generally have touchscreens, and not many buttons.
 They use graphical user interfaces (GUIs), and rarely include command line interfaces (CLIs).
-They are generally much simpler to use that desktop and laptop computers, but in some ways they are less powerful.
+They are generally much simpler to use than desktop and laptop computers, but in some ways they are less capable.

 ### Tablets
 Tablets are basically giant smartphones.
+Although you can write computer programs on a smartphone or a tablet, most professional programmers prefer a desktop or a laptop.
+Those who use tablets for programming usually connect to a remote server and run their programs there, which means you need to have a stable Internet connection to be productive.
+On a desktop or a laptop, you can easily write programs without any Internet connection at all.

 ### Voice Assistants
 Voice assistants are included in most smartphones, and some desktops and